Catalog

 Access control

-By default only the creator of a product or blob and the administrator for the purchase under which the creator is operating can read and modify it as well as read and modify the bands and images associated with a product.
+By default only the creator of a product, blob, or event artifact and the administrator for the purchase under which the creator is operating can read and modify it as well as read and modify the bands and images associated with a product.
 To share access to an with others you can modify its access control lists (ACLs):

 >>> product = Product.get("descarteslabs:some-product")